What’s the secret to cleaning your shower tiles and grout without scrubbing? Well, it’s the cleaner indeed!

 Read the manufacturer’s note, so you don’t harm the surface anyway.
 Start by first testing on a small hidden area.
 That could be under the backsplash, or behind the tub area.
 If you see it’s going well, then prepare for the actual hit.

 But, if you see etching or any other bad impact, guess the product is not safe on your tiles.

 Step 6: Allow Time for an Efficient Action

 Once you apply the cleaner, allow time for the cleaner to do its job.
 Read from the manufactures to know about its active period.
 We, recommend you buy a spray-type cleaner.
 Those are pretty much easy to spray.
 Then you just let it sit there on the surface.

 Don’t use vinegar and bleach products at the same time.
 Bleach products contain harmful fumes that you don’t want lying around your home.
 Also, if bleach gets in touch with vinegar, together they produce harmful gas.
 So, be sure to only use any of those two ingredients at the same time.

+We liked what this guy has done here (in the video below).
 We’d just add that you wash the bleach first.
 And that has to be done completely.
 If you don’t want to inhale the bleach by breathing.
 Guess you wouldn’t like to get in touch with it?
 Let’s take a look……

 Step 7: Finish Up